ppaml-op3/iracket/README.md

 interactive notebook-style programming with Racket.
 This package also includes Racket bindings for the [C3.js](http://c3js.org/) charting library.

-This package includes a number of sample notebooks that demonstrate IRacket in the [Gamble](https://github.com/rmculpepper/gamble) probabilistic programming language.
+This package includes a number of sample notebooks that demonstrate IRacket and the [Gamble](https://github.com/rmculpepper/gamble) probabilistic programming language.